elevenlabs/elevenlabs-python/API.md

 design = VoiceDesign(
     name='Lexa',
     text="Hello, my name is Lexa.
 I'm your personal assistant, I can help you with your daily tasks and I can also read you the news.", description="A young british female voice, resembling a secretary.
-Perfect for the office assistant roles.", labels={'accent': 'british', 'gender': 'female', 'age': 'young'},
+Perfect for office assistant roles.", labels={'accent': 'british', 'gender': 'female', 'age': 'young'},
     gender=Gender.female,
     age=Age.young,